Ernest24droid/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that print permission to -rwxr-x-wx script that sets the mode of the file hello the same as olleh’s mode scrpt that adds executional command to subdirctories of current directory for owner,group owner and users
+script that print permission to -rwxr-x-wx script that sets the mode of the file hello the same as olleh’s mode scrpt that adds executional command to subdirctories of current directory for owner,group owner and users script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory